xsiam/xsiam/README.md

 - ⚡ Fun fact: ...
 -->

 I am Samuele and I am a student at Politecnico di Milano.
-I am currently writing my master thesis and close to graduate in Computer Science and Engineering, while in the past I got a Bachelor degree in Computer Science at Università degli Studi di Firenze.
+I am currently writing my master thesis and I am close to graduate in Computer Science and Engineering.
 Over the last few years, I have dedicated my time to learning everything I could about Machine Learning and Data Science, working on many projects.

 ### Long story short...